luketurner/starter-kit/README.rst

 /                   misc files
 /package.json       template for NPM
-/gulpfile.json      gulp task definitions (copied from webpack docs) /webpack.config.js  webpack configuration
+/gulpfile.json      gulp task definitions (copied from webpack docs) /bower.json         Bower dependency file (for client-side deps that NPM is missing) /webpack.config.js  webpack configuration
 /dist               output folder for distribution /src                All Javascript source and other assets needed for the application